Clemapfel/jluna/docs/manual.md

 The user is required to ensure thread-safety in these conditions, just like the would in Julia. jluna has no hidden pitfalls or behind-the-scene machinery that multi-threading may throw a wrench into, however any user-created object is outside of jlunas responsibility.

-As a list of individual, thread-safe functions would be too expansive, here are some classes of operations that are always threadsafe:
+A function-by-function run-down of thread-safety would be too expansive, so this is a list that aims to be a rule-of-thumb.
+Any function not mentioned here should be assumed to be **not** thread-safe:

-+ all functions in `include/safe_utilities.hpp`
++ all functions in `include/safe_utilities.hpp` are thread-safe:
   - `safe_call`
   - `safe_eval`
   - `initialize`